net-cat/tandy_1000_ps2_keyboard/README.md

 ## TODO:

-* Finish implementing keys.
+* Finish implementing Print/Hold/Break keys.
-* Pictures.
-* Better connection guides.
-* Implement BUSY and RESET signals from Tandy.
 * PS2KeyAdvanced supports other languages.
 Make that easier to configure.
+* Implement BUSY and RESET signals from Tandy.
+(Honestly, I'm probably not going to do this.
+Not using them doesn't seem to cause any problems, but I'll accept pull requests if someone else does it.)